jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.67 (2023/05/05) =
+* Fix: Tokens estimation was happening too early.
+* Update & Fix: Custom Shortcodes (for Chatbot v2) got much simpler and better.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.66 (2023/05/04) =
 * Fix: Entries Generator was not getting the right counts.
 * Fix: Messages theme had little visual glitches.